The Best Online Fax Services

 Intercepting a fax is noticeably harder; mainly because you need to have physical access to the phone line being used at the exact moment the fax is being sent.
 That’s why doctors, lawyers, and anyone else handling private information typically still require you to communicate with them through fax.
 In the healthcare industry, it’s actually required by federal law.
 This often comes as a surprise to anyone who assumed fax was dead, leaving them scrambling to the nearest Office Depot, paperwork in hand.

-If you need to fax any medical information, Scrypt Corporation’s SFax is the easiest and, with plans starting at $9 per month, the most cost-effective online fax service that ensures HIPAA compliance — the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule is a set of national standards set to protect individuals’ medical records and other personal health information.
-(We suggest Sfax even if you’re only sending one or two pages of sensitive information.)
+If you need to fax any medical information, Scrypt Corporation’s $9 per month SFax is the easiest and most cost-effective option.
 Most other services, like eFax, require you to have a “corporate” level plan to get HIPAA-compliant faxing.